pinuke/H-ELF/README.md

 # H-ELF
-This is a subset (and parody) of W3C Working Draft Extended Log File Format for humans
+This is a subset (and parody) of [W3C Working Draft Extended Log File Format](http://www.w3.org/pub/WWW/TR/WD-logfile-960221.html) [&#91;ELF&#93;](#References) for humans.

-# _- "_

 ## Abstract
-An improved format for Web server log files is presented.
-The format is extensible, permitting a wider range of data to be captured.
-This proposal is motivated by the need to capture a wider range of data for demographic analysis and also the needs of proxy caches.
+An improved format for human log files (such as diaries and journals) is presented.
+The format is extensible, permitting a wider range of human data to be captured.
+This proposal is motivated by the need to capture a wider range of journal data for analysis and also the future need for diaries for the artificially intelligent of the future.

 ## Introduction
-Most Web servers offer the option to store logfiles in either the [common log format](http://www.w3.org/pub/WWW/Daemon/User/Config/Logging.html#common_logfile_format) or a proprietary format.
-The common log file format is supported by the majority of analysis tools but the information about each server transaction is fixed.
-In many cases it is desirable to record more information.
-Sites sensitive to personal data issues may wish to omit the recording of certain data.
-In addition ambiguities arise in analyzing the common log file format since field separator characters may in some cases occur within fields.
-The extended log file format is designed to meet the following needs:
+Most notebooks offer the option of usage as logfiles in whatever format the human author may choose.
+The [common log file](http://www.w3.org/pub/WWW/Daemon/User/Config/Logging.html#common_logfile_format) [&#91;CLF&#93;](#References) and extended log file formats are supported by the majority of software analysis tools, however they are not designed for human loggers.
+In many cases it is desirable to record human information by a human.
+Human loggers proficient in programming may wish to include the recording of emotional and cognitive data.
+In addition, ambiguities arise in analyzing the common log file and extended log file formats, since they provide no option to convey how the human logger feels.
+The human-extended log file format is designed to meet the following needs:

-- Permit control over the data recorded.
+- Permit diary entries.
-- Support needs of proxies, clients and servers in a common format
+- Support needs of user's therapists.
-- Provide robust handling of character escaping issues
+- Provide robust handling of poor human memory.
-- Allow exchange of demographic data.
+- Allow exchange of the human logger's psychological data.
-- Allow summary data to be expressed.
+- Allow emotional summary data to be expressed.

 The log file format described permits customized logfiles to be recorded in a format readable by generic analysis tools.
-A header specifying the data types recorded is written out at the start of each log.
+A header specifying the data types recorded is written out at the start of each log just like in extended log file format.

-This work is in part motivated by the need to support collection of demographic data.
-This work is discussed at greater length in companion drafts describing [session identifier URIs](http://www.w3.org/pub/WWW/TR/WD-session-id) [\[Hallam96a\]](https://www.w3.org/TR/WD-logfile.html#Hallam96a) and more consistent [proxy behaviour](http://www.w3.org/pub/WWW/TR/WD-proxy) [\[Hallam96b\]](https://www.w3.org/TR/WD-logfile.html#Hallam96b).
+This work is in part motivated by the need to support recollection of emotional data.
+This work is discussed at greater length on reddit.

 ## Format
-An extended log file contains a sequence of _lines_ containing ASCII characters terminated by either the sequence LF or CRLF.
-Log file generators should follow the line termination convention for the platform on which they are executed.
+A human-extended log file contains a sequence of _lines_ containing ASCII characters terminated by either the sequence LF or CRLF.
+Human and humanlike loggers should follow the line termination convention for the platform or paper on which they are executed.
 Analyzers should accept either form.
 Each line may contain either a directive or an entry.

-Entries consist of a sequence of fields relating to a single HTTP transaction.
-Fields are separated by whitespace, the use of tab characters for this purpose is encouraged.
-If a field is unused in a particular entry dash "-" marks the omitted field.
+Entries consist of a sequence of fields relating to a single server transaction or human journal entry.
+Fields are separated by whitespace not contained by a string, the use of tab characters for this purpose is encouraged.
+If a field is unused in a particular entry, dash "-" marks the omitted field.
 Directives record information about the logging process itself.

 Lines beginning with the # character contain directives.
 The following directives are defined:

 Directives:|Definitions:
 :-----:|:------
 Version:|_\<integer\>.\<integer\>_
 &nbsp;|The version of the extended log file format used.
-This draft defines version 1.0.
+This extended log file format working draft this extends defines version 1.0.
 Fields:|_[\<specifier\>…]_
 &nbsp;|Specifies the fields recorded in the log.
 Software:|_string_
 &nbsp;|Identifies the software which generated the log.
+Author:|_string_
+&nbsp;|Identifies the human which generated the log.
 Start-Date:|_\<date\> \<time\>_
 &nbsp;|The date and time at which the log was started.
 End-Date:|_\<date\> \<time\>_